apollographql/apollo-tooling/packages/apollo/README.md

 ## `apollo client:download-fragment-types OUTPUT`

-Download a schema from engine or a GraphQL endpoint.
+Download a fragment types from engine or a GraphQL endpoint.

 ```
 USAGE